ABOUT ALISON PENA

 aka Bad Widow

-Doctors advised him to slow down, do less as David’s energy waned.
-Instead we reprioritized our activities to spend time with people and do EXACTLY what he loved: make art, be with family and friends, and play tennis.
-To survive these heartbreaking months, I needed to take exquisite care of myself, too.
-For many years, I wanted to speak about unlocking the affluence code work to audiences and sing solo on cabaret stages.
-So I did.
-I had to remind myself that I was still a woman, still an entrepreneur, still loved to sing, not just a caregiver, not just awash with grief to support him when I was also so scared.
+As David’s energy waned, we reprioritized our activities to spend time with people and do EXACTLY what he loved: make art, be with family and friends, and play tennis.
+To survive these heartbreaking months, I had to remind myself that I was still a woman, who loved to sing, still an entrepreneur, not just a caregiver.
 We learned to live fearlessly in the face of death itself.

-David and I talked about wanting to be alone together at the end, no nurses, no hospital, at home.
-Thursday, he finished his last watercolor commission.
+David and I talked wanting to be alone together at the end, at home.
 Saturday, September 10th, 2016 at 10:10 am, I held him in my arms and reassured him that I would take care of myself, his mom, his studio, his legacy of art.
 I told him, “In a body, you need breath and love.
 When you leave a body, you only need love.
 When you are ready, go out on the love.”
-He laid his head on my shoulder and, without pain or fear, took four breaths and left me.
+Without pain or fear, David took four breaths and left me, and I was a widow.

-No matter how you try, it’s impossible to prepare for such a loss.
-In the beginning, being a widow meant variable energy, memory gaps, and drowning in a seemingly endless landscape of grief and despair.
-I lost trust in my competence and confidence in myself.
-I did not know who I was without David.
-He left an incredible legacy of paintings to be curated (landscapes, cityscapes, portraits, still life and figures in oil, watercolor and charcoal) and a studio he worked in for 30 years to clear out.
-I brought them home and set up a David Beynon Pena online gallery.
-Barely able to care for myself, there was a lot to do.
+It’s impossible to prepare for such a loss.
+Being a widow meant variable energy, memory gaps, inability to focus in a wasteland of grief.
+I lost trust in myself.
+I did not know who I was without him.
+A prolific professional artist, he left 1000 paintings behind (landscapes, cityscapes, portraits, still life and figures in oil, watercolor and charcoal).
+After a year, I brought them home.
+Barely able to care for myself, it was a LOT.

 Bad Widow is about all of it, from agony to ecstasy, peppered with hilarity, comfort and community.
 I’ll go first.
 If this resonates with you, you are welcome to come along too.